-Irish Stew is a classic stew recipe that originated from, you guessed it--Ireland.
+Irish Stew, is a classic stew recipe made with meat and root vegetables in a tangy, rich broth, that originated from, you guessed it--Ireland.

 Notes on Ingredients

-- Guinness Beer: The Guinness gives this stew its rich, caramel, coffee undertones.
+- Stout Beer: Stout beer, such as Guinness, gives this stew its rich, caramel, coffee undertones.
 I recommend using the stout variety, not a draught, for the biggest punch of flavor.
-If you cannot find Guinness, you can use another dark stout beer.
-However, there is no substitute for stout beer.
-If you want to make stew without beer, use my recipe for traditional Instant Pot Beef Stew.
+There is no substitute for stout beer in this Irish Stew recipe, as it is key to the unique, robust flavor.
+If you would rather not cook with beer, use my recipe for Instant Pot Beef Stew, made with beef broth and tomato sauce.

-- Maple Syrup: The maple syrup is added to counteract some of the bitterness in the beer.
-Feel free to replace it with honey or brown sugar, but the maple notes pair beautifully with the caramel undertones in the beer.
+- Maple Syrup: Maple syrup is added to counteract some of the bitterness in the beer.
+Feel free to omit it or replace it with honey or brown sugar, but the maple notes pair beautifully with the caramel undertones in the beer.

 - Parsnips: If you can find parsnips, I highly recommend using them in addition to carrots.
 They have a nice sharp, slightly sweet, fresh taste, almost like a mellow carrot.
 If you don't have them on hand, replace them with regular carrots.